 If you are being investigated for carrying a pistol in a vehicle in Michigan, there is no time to delay in seeking the guidance of a competent firearm lawyer.
 With a dedicated criminal defense attorney by your side such as J. Dallo at Dallo Law, P.C., you could face these charges head-on and potentially resolve them in the most favorable way possible.

 Attorney Dallo has years of experience representing clients charged with firearm and weapons crimes.
 He can do the same for you.
-Call (248) 283-7000 today to set up your first consultation for free.
+Call (248) 283-7000 today to set up your first consultation.

 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area inclduing Warren, Clinton Township, Sterling Heights, Mount Clemens, St. Clair Shores, Roseville, Bloomfield Hills, Southfield, Pontiac, Rochester, Auburn Hills, West Bloomfield Township, Farmington Hills and Madison Heights.